usc-isi-i2/kgtk/README.md

 https://kgtk.readthedocs.io/en/latest/

-## Examples
+## Getting Started

-The folder `examples` provides a growing number of easy-to-follow Jupyter Notebooks which showcase different functionalities of KGTK.
+The [examples folder](examples/) provides a growing number of easy-to-follow Jupyter Notebooks which showcase different functionalities of KGTK.
 These include computing:
 * Embeddings for ConceptNet nodes
 * Graph statistics over a curated subset of Wikidata
 * Reachable occupations for selected people in Wikidata